Motivation, Empowerment, Alignment, Competence, Structure, Improvement

-- Self-organisation can lead to anything and thus it requires alignment.
+- Self-organization can lead to anything and thus it requires alignment.
 Management is about giving team members a clear purpose and defining goals.
-You need to make sure that everything is aligned within the organisation for the same goal.
+You need to make sure that everything is aligned within the organization for the same goal.
 You will learn that culture is the result of values.
 You will learn how to help your team to discover their values and how to make values alive instead of just decorations on the wall.
 Also how to set good Metrics that will help your organization to improve;

 - The world is changing fast and in order to deal with this the team members need to constantly develop their competences.
 Management is also about contributing to the development of competencies.
 You will learn about skill levels and discipline levels.
 You will learn techniques to improve and organize individual meetings with team members.
 How to make teams discover themselves where to focus on possible next improvements in their competence development by using the Competence Development Matrix;

 - Many teams operate within the context of a complex

 organisation.
 Therefore it is important to consider structures that enhance communication.
 You will learn how to grow an organisationalstructure as a fractal.
 How to balance specialization and generalization and how to choose between functional and cross-functional teams.
 Aboutinformal leadership and the advantage of people selecting their own job titles and about treating teams as value units in a value network.
 How do you set up communication structures to make sure that different professionals in different teams communicate well;

 - Team members, teams and